munkhdorj-m/Python-exercise-Extras/README.md

 **Problem:**

-Return the given number with the same number of digits.
+Cyclops number

+A nonnegative integer is said to be a cyclops number if it consists of an odd number of digits so that the middle (more poetically, the “eye”) digit is a zero, and all the other digits of that number are non zero.
+This function should determine whether its parameter integer n is a cyclops number, and return either True or False accordingly.

 **Example:**

+	Input: 0
+	Output: True

+ 	Input: 101
+	Output: True

+  	Input: 98053
+	Output: True

-	Input: 4
+  	Input: 777888999
-	Output: 4444
+	Output: False

- 	Input: 7
+  	Input: 1056
-	Output: 7777777
+	Output: False

-  	Input: 1
+   	Input: 675409820
-	Output: 1
+	Output: False
 ---

 ## Exercise 3

 **Problem:**

-Check if a given number is prime number or not.
+Pandigital Number Checker

+A pandigital number contains each digit from 1 to 9 exactly once, in any order.
+Write a function that checks if a given positive integer is a pandigital number.
+The function should return True if the number meets the criteria, otherwise False.

 **Example**

- 	Input: 3
+ 	Input: 123456789
   	Output: True

-  	Input: 18
+  	Input: 987654321
   	Output: False

-  	Input: 41
+  	Input: 123455678
-  	Output: True
+  	Output: False

-  	Input: 1
+  	Input: 2301938
   	Output: False

 ---